 Most of us have seen someone on a street corner or at a public gathering telling everyone else to repent.
 Those real-life examples have not helped us embrace this most-marvelous provision of the Lord.
 Their call to repentance and angry demand to reform is shame-based; they want us to realize how bad we are-and admit to it.
 Such a notion of repentance focuses on our failures and shortcomings, as though the main point is to put our wrongs on display like so much dirty laundry.
 No wonder we feel like crossing the street to get away from their strident cries.
-Those who point out and damn everyone else's sin communicate an "(I am) holier-than-thou" attitude that is completely out of sync with the gracious mercy of the Lord.
+Those who point out and damn everyone else's sin communicate an "(I am) holierthan-thou" attitude that is completely out of sync with the gracious mercy of the Lord.
 QUESTIONS: Read the following passages and ask yourself if they "sound" like your impression of repentance.
 Answer the question after each verse:

 Isaiah 55:3.
 What two things does God want to do for those who return to Him?

 Matthew 11:28.
 What does Jesus want to give to those who return to Him?

 John 5:40.
 What do people miss out on if they are unwilling to return to Jesus?

 John 6:65.
 Is coming to the Lord a required obligation, or a granted privilege?

+John 7:37.
+Is Jesus extending an invitation, or issuing a demand?